 Gardening's Surprising Health Benefits

-Connecting to nature can also mean reducing the risk of heart disease and diabetes, as well as a better sex life
+Connecting to nature can mean less risk of heart disease plus a better sex life

 There are plenty of reasons that gardening always tops the lists of favorite American pastimes: the beauty of the result, the joy of connecting to nature, being able to grow your own (and more delicious) food and herbs and, of course, relaxation.